astrodataformat/usecases/README.md

 ## Capture Use Cases

-Member of the group will submit their use cases.
+Members of the group will submit their use cases.
 There is no level of generality required.
 Use case scope may be set to any level of usage.
 Members should indicate ownership and work with other members to resolve commonalities, discrepancies and other issues in use cases.